easolhq/easolhq.github.io/docs/theme_architecture/blocks/schema/variables/variable_types/custom_types.md

 # Custom types

 Custom types allow you to define reusable objects which include multiple variable fields.
-They are defined in a theme in the [/types]({% link docs/theme_architecture/custom_types.md %}) directory as a json file, which can then be refered to in any block using the custom type `key`.
+They are defined in a theme in the [/types]({% link docs/theme_architecture/custom_types.md %}) directory as a json file, which can then be referred to in any block using the custom type `key`.
 Custom types return an object.

 ##### Example custom type defined in the [/types]({% link docs/theme_architecture/custom_types.md %}) directory
 {% raw %}